Universally counting curves in Calabi--Yau threefolds: Background

-The set $\cZ(X)$ has the structure of a separated reduced complex analytic space due to work of Barlet \cite{barlet}.
-By definition, an analytic map $A\to\cZ(X)$ from a reduced complex analytic space $A$ is a family of 1-cycles $\{z_a\in\cZ(X)\}_{a\in A}$ which satisfies a certain analyticity condition \cite[Chapitre 1, \S1, Définition fondamentale]{barlet}.
-If the family $\{z_a\in\cZ(X)\}_{a\in A}$ is analytic, then the union $\bigcup_{a\in A}z_a\subseteq X\times A$ is a closed analytic subset, proper over $A$, with fibers of pure dimension $1$ and multiplicities which are constant on its irreducible components \cite[Chapitre 1, \S2, Théorème 1]{barlet} (and the converse holds if $A$ is normal).
-In particular, there is a `universal family' $\cU(X)\subseteq X\times\cZ(X)$.
+The set $\cZ(X)$ can be given the structure of a separated reduced complex analytic space due to work of Barlet \cite{barlet} (by `complex analytic space' we mean locally an analytic subspace of an open set in $\CC^N$ for some $N<\infty$); this is a complex analytic analogue of the theory of Chow varieties.
+By definition, an analytic map $A\to\cZ(X)$ from a reduced complex analytic space $A$ is a family of 1-cycles $\{z_a\in\cZ(X)\}_{a\in A}$ which satisfies the following analyticity condition \cite[Chapitre 1, \S1, Définition fondamentale]{barlet}.
+First, we ask that $a\mapsto z_a$ be continuous in the Hausdorff topology on compact subsets of $X$ (concretely, this means that every $a\in A$ has a small neighborhood over which the cycles $z_{a'}$ are all contained in any given neighborhood of $z_a$ and intersect any given neighborhood of any given point of $z_a$).
+Second, we ask that for any chart $\DD\tighttimes\DD^2\subseteq X$ (where $\DD\subseteq\CC$ denotes the closed unit disk), the map